codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 >**NOTE**:
 For information on creating and managing Application Groups, Argo CD applications and application resources, see [Creating Argo CD applications]({{site.baseurl}}/docs/deployments/gitops/create-application/) and [Managing Argo CD applications]({{site.baseurl}}/docs/deployments/gitops/manage-application/).

+## GitOps Environments & Argo CD applications
+To track, optimize, and manage deployments at scale you need a way to visualize applications at every stage of their development and deployment lifecycle.
+Our custom Environment entity resource allows you to do just this without the need for complex configuration and maintenance overhead.

+Create Environments by defining one or more pairs of clusters and namespaces for it.
+Codefresh collates the data on these Environments, populates them with the applications deployed to the target clusters and namespaces.

+You can visualize the environments and their applications in the GitOps Environments dashboard, allowing you tracking in parallel how and when an application was promoted from one to another, with version and other crucial information such as details on the most recent commits that caused the change.

+Here's a visualization of Argo CD applications in the GitOps Environments dashboard.

+{% include
+	image.html
+	lightbox="true"
+	file="/images/gitops-environments/argo-apps-organized-into-envs.png"
+	url="/images/gitops-environments/argo-apps-organized-into-envs.png"
+	alt="Argo CD applications organized in GitOps Environments" caption="Argo CD applications organized in GitOps Environments" max-width="70%"
+%}

+For detailed information on how to work with applications and Environments, see [GitOps Environments]({{site.baseurl}}/docs/dashboards/gitops-environments/).

+## GitOps Products & Argo CD applications
+The Product is another custom resource from Codefresh, adding another dimension to managing applications at scale.
+As teams grow, and applications and services multiply, keeping track of deployments across various environments can become challenging, if not unmanageable.

+Instead of having to switch between applications, or switch across multiple tools to track and manage different aspects of deployments,
+Products allow you to group applications into cohesive units, simplifying viewing, tracking, and management.

+Codefresh automatically and seamlessly collates the environments where each application is deployed.
+The comprehensive data includes not just application versions, but also enriched insights into commits, contributors, and uniquely the features deployed across different versions.

+Here's a visualization of Argo CD applications grouped by Products in the GitOps Products dashboard.

+{% include
+	image.html
+	lightbox="true"
+	file="/images/gitops-products/apps-grouped-by-product.png"
+	url="/images/gitops-products/apps-grouped-by-product.png"
+	alt="Argo CD applications grouped by Products and organized by Environments" caption="Argo CD applications grouped by Products and organized by Environments" max-width="70%"
+%}

+For detailed information on how to work with applications and Products, see [GitOps Products]({{site.baseurl}}/docs/dashboards/gitops-products/).

 ## Select view mode for the GitOps Apps dashboard